Kodiologist/Citematic/README.rst

 Licenses
 ============================================================

-Citematic contains some code, in modified form, from Brecht Machiels's citeproc-py_, to which the below two-clause BSD-style license applies.
+Citematic (specifically, quickbib) contains some code, in modified form, from citeproc-py, to which the below two-clause BSD-style license applies.
 Citematic itself is licensed under the GPL.

 License for citeproc-py
 ----------------------------------------